DavidDuwaer/globol/README.md

 <a href='https://coveralls.io/github/Artiry/globol?branch=master'><img src='https://coveralls.io/repos/github/Artiry/globol/badge.svg?branch=master' alt='Coverage Status' /></a>
  </p>

-* Dates, times, timestamps, time zones, durations.
+* Dates, times, timestamps, time zones, durations, weekdays.
-* Conversion between them and calculations with them.
+* Conversion between them and arithmetics with them.
 * **Type safe**.
 You want to express an moment in time, a date on a calendar, a time on the clock?
-If one the last two, in which time zone, or none at all?
+In a specific time zone, or you don't care?
 No longer will these nuances overwhelm or confuse.
-It turns out it is very easy, we just needed the right API.
+It turns out time is very easy: you just needed the right API.
 * **Immutable**.
 * **Fail early**.
 No `NaN`s sneaking into your date objects or anything like that.
 Globol checks its input, and throws errors with helpful messages if there's something wrong.
 * **Fluent**.
 No searching the web for which functions suit your needs, but finding what you need with auto-complete.